Shingen Yashida

-Shingen Yashida is a supervillain appearing in American comic books published by Marvel Comics as an adversary of Wolverine.
+Lord Shingen Yashida (also Shingen Harada) is a supervillain appearing in American comic books published by Marvel Comics.
+The character is usually depicted as an adversary of Wolverine.

 The character was played by Hiroyuki Sanada in the 2013 film The Wolverine.

 Publication history

 Shingen first appeared in Wolverine #1 (Sept.
 1982) and was created by Chris Claremont and Frank Miller.